aspect-build/bazel-super-formatter/README.md

 TODOs:

 - Lazy: only fetch tooling needed by languages that are present
-- Document how to run as a CI check
 - Ship as a pre-commit.com hook

 Supported languages: